polymorpher/ens-deployer/contract/test/README.md

 ## Known issues

-Deletion of A records is not supported due to an underlying bug in `dns-js/lib/dnsrecord.js`.
-This will be fixed later as we fork `dns-js` package.
+Deletion of A records is supported via [1ns-ds-js](https://www.npmjs.com/package/1ns-dns-js) a modified version of dns-js which handles the passing of null IP addresses.

 ## Testing